 What will you do with it?

-Finally, and most importantly you need to be clear what you’ll do with your marketing data.
+Finally, and most importantly you have to be clear what you’ll do with your marketing data.
 As per our market research in the marketing plan guide, you only see the value of data when you do something with it.

 Be clear what decisions you’ll make with your marketing data.
 What actions you’ll take to improve, change or stop doing things in your marketing plan.
 Be clear on the decision the marketing data will drive.

 Many marketers like to talk about the importance of data in marketing.
 But far fewer know how to gather it, analyse it and report it.

 But, you need to do those marketing data skills to fuel your decision-making and actions.

 That goes for both future and existing projects.

 Future projects usually drive a go / no go decision.
 Existing projects are about tracking performance and looking for improvements.

 Create a marketing dashboard for each project with the objectives from the brief.
 This usually includes commercial, brand health and customer data, as well as commentary to explain the context.